Azure/Service-Fabric-Troubleshooting-Guides/Security/How to recover from an Expired Cluster Certificate.md

    '%SystemRoot%\System32\Winevt\Logs\Application.evtx'  event log from 'ServiceFabricNodeBootrapperAgent' resource
     * Error message related to Certificate in  '%SystemRoot%\System32\Winevt\Logs\Microsoft-ServiceFabric%4Admin.evtx'  event log from 'transport' resource

-## [Expired Cert, steps to enable setting AcceptExpiredPinnedClusterCertificate and recover cluster]
+## Automated Script [Expired Cert, steps to enable setting AcceptExpiredPinnedClusterCertificate and recover cluster]

 1. RDP into node 0 for the primary NodeType of the cluster